MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 ### Package objects

-The `checkForUpdate` and `getCurrentPackage` methods invoke success callbacks, that when triggered, provide acces to "package" objects.
+The `checkForUpdate` and `getCurrentPackage` methods invoke success callbacks, that when triggered, provide access to "package" objects.
 The package represents your code update as well as any extra metadata (e.g. description, mandatory?).
 The CodePush API has the distinction between the following types of packages:

 1. `LocalPackage`: Represents a downloaded update that is either already running, or has been installed and is pending an app restart.